medyo/android-about-page/README.md

 [`AppCompatDelegate.setDefaultNightMode()`](https://developer.android.com/reference/androidx/appcompat/app/AppCompatDelegate#setDefaultNightMode(int))
 to force enable/disable the night mode across their apps.
 If the dependents are unable to use the recommended approach, they can use the `AboutPage(Context, boolean)` constructor to specify the desired mode.
+The dependents must note that by using this constructor, the `AboutPage` will use its default styles, ignoring any explicitly specified style.

 ```java
 AboutPage aboutPage = AboutPage(context, true); // force enable dark mode.